dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
 sorry guys for
-someone who is a complete noob um it kind of sounds like what you're saying is that the Haskell App Store is not as big as the whatever a App Store app
+someone who is a complete noob it kind of sounds like what you're saying is that the Haskell App Store is not as big as the whatever a App Store app